-Subject to the exceptions described below, an employee shall have no right to an incentive award for a fiscal year if his or her employment with CalPERS terminates for any reason prior to the date on which incentive awards for such year are presented to and/or approved by the Board (generally in September following the performance period), whether or not such employee's individual incentive award is actually presented to or approved by the Board (the "Approval Date"), or, in the case of a deferred incentive award, prior to the Deferred Payment Date.
-For purposes of this Policy, an employee will be deemed to have terminated employment with CalPERS if he or she has had a separation from service within the meaning of Treasury Regulation section 1.409A-1(h).

-Notwithstanding the foregoing, a former employee whose employment terminated on or after January 1 of the fiscal year to which the award relates on account of death, disability, retirement, or involuntary termination without cause, will be eligible to receive prorated annual and long-term incentive awards, in all cases subject to approval of the Board; provided, however, an employee will not be eligible for a prorated award if the employee substantially relinquishes their primary duties prior to January 1 (without regard to whether leave credits are being used and/or exhausted).
-In addition, where there are compelling circumstances, the Board may approve prorated annual and long-term incentive awards for a former employee whose employment terminated on or before December 31 of a fiscal year on account of death, disability, retirement, or involuntary termination without cause.
-If the Board does approve any incentive award to (or in the event of death, with respect to) such a former employee, then the term "Approval Date" shall refer to the date on which the Board approves the incentive award(s) to the former employee.
-In determining a former employee's prorated award, no credit will be given for any period after the date on which the individual substantially relinquishes their primary duties.
-For clarity, the Board shall be under no obligation to approve incentive awards for former employees and any such approval shall be within the discretion of the Board.
+Notwithstanding anything to the contrarySubject to the exceptions described below, an employee shall have no right to an incentive award if an employee voluntarily terminates his or her employment with CalPERS terminates for any reason other than the special situations outlined within the section below or is terminated for cause prior to the date on which incentive awards for such year are presented to and/or approved by the Board (generally in September following the performance period), whether or not such employee's individual incentive award is actually presented to or approved by the Board (the "Approval Date"), or, in the case of a deferred incentive award, prior to the Deferred Payment Date.
+If an employee's employment terminates for any reason prior to the Approval Date or, if applicable, Deferred Payment Date, the incentive award will be forfeited; provided however, For purposes of this Policy, an employee will be deemed to have terminated employment with CalPERS if he or she has had a separation from service within the meaning of Treasury Regulation section 1.409A-1(h).
+Notwithstanding the foregoing, the Board may, in its sole discretion and without any obligation to do so, approve an annual incentive award for a former employee whose employment terminated during the performance period on or after January 1 of the fiscal year to which the award relates on account of death, disability, retirement, or involuntary termination without cause, will be eligible to receive prorated annual and long-term incentive awards, in all cases subject to approval of the Board; provided, however, an employee will not be eligible for a prorated award if the employee substantially relinquishes their primary duties prior to January 1 (without regard to whether leave credits are being used and/or exhausted).
+In addition, where there are compelling circumstances, the Board may approve prorated annual and longterm incentive awards for a former employee whose employment terminated on or before December 31 of a fiscal year on account of death, disability, retirement, or involuntary termination without cause.
+If the Board does approve analy incentive award to (or in the event of death, with respect to) such a former employee, then the term "Approval Date" shall refer to the date on which the Board approves the incentive award(s) to the former employee.
+In determining a former employee's prorated award, no credit will be given for any period after the date on which the individual substantially relinguishes their primary duties.
+For clarity, the Board shall be under no obligation to approve inventive awards for former employees and any such approval shall be within the discretion of the Board.

 In all cases, if an employee's employment terminates voluntarily (other than retirement) or for cause prior to the Approval Date, or if applicable, Deferred Payment Date, the inventive award will be forfeited.
+For purposes of this Policy, an employee will be deemed to have terminated employment with CalPERS if he or she has had a separation from service within the meaning of Treasury Regulation section 1.409A 1(h).